Covid-19 PCR & Antigen Testing

 They aim to answer: do I carry coronavirus now?
 If you want to see if you have had covid-19 and developed antibodies, you should take an antibody test.

-The chances of detecting virus are highest in the days surrounding the start of symptoms.
-Ideally samples should be taken from symptomatic individuals between days 1-5 from symptom onset.
-However, there are many cases when virus can be detected later into the illness.
-A negative test result is also useful, to tell you that there is no presence of virus on that swab.
+The chances of detecting the virus are highest in the days surrounding the start of symptoms.
+A negative test result is also useful, to tell you that there is no presence of a virus on that swab.
 But please bear in mind that this may be a false negative and isolation guidelines should still be followed.
-Many institutions use two swabs, 48 hrs apart to confirm a negative case alongside other clinical information.

 Should I also take the antibody test?